 Things are tried out and role-played when needed.
 Employees will be introduced to tools that might benefit them in their day-to-day professional life.
 New behavior will be trained, and they will be encouraged to experiment and try new things.
 They will build new habits, constructive thought patterns, and resilience.

-6. Revisiting and re-evaluating expectations and goals - regularly
+6. Revisit and re-evaluate expectations and goals - regularly

 It is common to evaluate the coaching journey around the 3-month mark in any journey.
 There, employees revisit and evaluate progress in light of the goals set in the beginning.